 Rose: Cleansing effect on the uterus, antidepressant, softens ligaments (easier to open the pelvis to push for larger babies and smaller mamas)

 A research study published in Nursing Times, March 2, 1994, Vol. 90, No. 9, “Using Aromatherapy in Childbirth”

 Summary: A study of 500 women in the delivery suite.
 Essential oils used: Lavender, Clary Sage, Peppermint, Eucalyptus, Chamomile, Frankincense, Jasmine, Rose, Lemon, and Mandarine.

-Methods of Application: (1) *Spray of 100 cc water with 2 drops essential oil on face sheet, pillow, or bean bag or (2) 4–6 drops oil in bath or 2–3 drops of oil in footbath or (3) Inhalation or (4) Massage with 2 drops of essential oil in 50 cc of almond oil.
+Methods of Application: (1) *Spray of 100 ml water with 2 drops essential oil on face sheet, pillow, or bean bag or (2) 4–6 drops oil in bath or 2–3 drops of oil in footbath or (3) Inhalation or (4) Massage with 2 drops of essential oil in 50 ml of almond oil.

-Results: Overall satisfaction with the "aroma"—rid the hospital smell which decreased anxiety.
+Results: Overall satisfaction with the “aroma”—helps get rid of the “hospital smell”, which decreased anxiety.

 74% of women used no other form of pain relief